Maladera formosae: Insecticide control

 Current pest control options for M. formosae are limited, relying primarily on insecticides that are either ineffective or unevaluated for M. formosae.
 The Food Quality Protection Act of 1996 has also enacted restrictions that ban many carbamate and organophosphate insecticides traditionally used for white grub control.
 Of such options, only carbaryl, a carbamate, and trichlorfon, an organophosphate, remain viable for use on turfgrass.

 Imidacloprid, a neonicotinoid, and halofenozide, a molt-accelerating compound, have been proven to be effective in controlling white grub populations.
 They are, however, limited in only being able to target eggs and larvae, which are difficult to detect due to being subterranean.
 Researchers believe this conflict in effectiveness of insecticides leads to overtreatment and mistreatment of agricultural fields with minimal or nonexistent M. formosae presence.
 This has the potential to create negative implications, such as expensive financial losses, increased resistance development, and unintended environmental consequences.

 Though grubs typically cause the most damage by feeding on plant roots, M. formosae adults are still an agricultural concern as they can defoliate several rows of field crops every night and their dispersal determines the location of future larval populations.
 Grub populations are difficult to notice but respond to limited insecticides.
 Adult populations are easier to notice than grub populations but respond to even fewer pesticide options, presenting a separate though related problem when compared to that of grubs.

 Nematode control

 Entomopathogenic nematodes have been identified by researchers as an effective biological control for other white grub species.
 However, their efficacy for M. formosae is still being studied as the beetle has been shown to be less susceptible to common nematode strains, such as Heterohabditis bacteriophora and Steinernema glaseri, when compared to other white grub species.
-Another isolated strain, Steinernema scarabaei, has as identified in research studies as a possible alternative to pesticides for M. formosae given its high pathogenicity for M. formosae.
+Another isolated strain, Steinernema scarabaei, has been identified in research studies as a possible alternative to pesticides for M. formosae given its high pathogenicity for M. formosae.